thewoodfish/samaritan-db/README.md

     ```
         500 InternalServerError:
-            - failed to delete database
+            - Failed to delete database

         404 Not Found:
             - The database does not exist on machine